 TYPES OF PURCHASES

-Consumer purchase behaviour is categorized into 3 major types:
+Consumer purchase behavior is categorized into 3 major types:

-- Planned: Customers specifically visit stores with a plan in head to make certain purchases.
+- Planned: Customers specifically visit stores with a plan in their heads to make certain purchases.

 - Functional/Unplanned: The purchase is not planned; sudden exposure to the product reminds them of their need or want.